Gorhem/spring-web-docker-deployment/README.md

 sudo docker run --name my-container-name -p 8080:8080 -d {this-part-unique-to-you}.dkr.ecr.us-east-2.amazonaws.com/spring-web:latest
 ```

-## What is a Bitbucket pipelines?
+## What is the Bitbucket Pipelines?
 ""Bitbucket Pipelines"" is an integrated CI/CD service built into Bitbucket.
 It allows you to automatically build, test, and deploy your code based on a configuration file in your repository.

 To define pipeline we will create **“bitbucket-pipelines.yml”** file in the project root directory.
 In this pipeline, we will define the steps need to perform for deploying the application into AWS EC2 instance.

 Before writing the steps pipeline require a template image.
 At the top, we provide a **“maven”** image according to our project type.
-5 line defines name of the pipeline.

 1. In the first step, we are creating a jar by running mvn commands and define produced files as **“artifacts”** that will give us the ability to access them in another step.
 2. In the second step, we are creating Docker Image with the **“docker build”** command then push the image to ECR repository with the help of the pipe which Atlassian provides.
 We need to give ECR connection information as parameters to this pipe to push the created image.
 3. And lastly, we will give EC2 instance connection as parameters to another Atlassian pipe that will run **“deployment.sh”** script in EC2 instance.